kubernetes/community/communication/slack-guidelines.md

 strong ecosystem of channels for related things.
 Here are some guidelines for determining if you should request a channel:

-- The channel MUST be Kubernetes related in some way
+- The channel MUST be Kubernetes related in some way.
-  - Related cloud native projects might be more appropriate on the [CNCF Slack]
+  - Related cloud native projects might be more appropriate on the [CNCF Slack].
-- The project MUST be open source
+- The project MUST be open source.
-  - If you are open sourcing a project DO THAT first, we cannot accomodate every organization's open sourcing launch plans
+  - If you are open sourcing a project DO THAT FIRST, we cannot accomodate every organization's open sourcing launch plans.
-  - The purpose of our to organize an existing community, not seed new ones
+  - The purpose of Slack is to organize an existing community, not seed new ones.
-  - Moderators look at contributor activity, adoption and community concensus around a project, otherwise Slack becomes a vehicle for promotion instead of promulgation
+  - Moderators look at contributor activity, adoption and community concensus around a project, otherwise Slack becomes a vehicle for promotion instead of promulgation.
-  - Establishing and maintaining a Slack channel should be an inflection point in a project's adoption
+  - Establishing and maintaining a Slack channel should be an inflection point in a project's adoption.
-  - Requesting a channel means maintaining it on behalf of the project filing the issue, you will be expected to participate and foster a healthy discourse
+  - Requesting a channel means maintaining it on behalf of the project filing the issue, you will be expected to participate and foster a healthy discourse.
-- Channels around commercial services built on OSS projects are allowed
+- Channels around commercial services built on OSS projects are allowed.
-  - Users love the value of being able to collaborate around various services
+  - Users love the value of being able to collaborate around various services.
-  - Keep it classy, on the Kubernetes Slack we're all on the same team
+  - Keep it classy, on the Kubernetes Slack we're all on the same team.
-- Ask in #slack-admins if you're unsure, it never hurts to ask
+- Ask in #slack-admins or file an issue if you're unsure, it never hurts to ask.

 ## Requesting a Channel